SKplanet/sweetsearch/Readme.md

 ## Register callback

-Arguments of registerUserMethod function used above are all callback function.
+Arguments of registerUserMethod function used above are all callback functions.

 ```JAVASCRIPT
         'FN_AFTER_INSERT_AUTO_WORD'    : fnInsertAutoCompleteWordAjax,